 It is quite well maintained and includes all the publications NBR has put out in the last 10 years or so.
 These are generally just in the one language, so if you’re looking for something and you think that it might be in one of our three languages that you don’t speak, get in touch and we’ll see how we can help.
 The search function is quite good.

 NBR is also pretty social…

 NBR post semi-regular (about one a month) updates about ongoing projects or current issues.
 These posts will include a lot of photos of sugar beets.
 They’ll also be in Danish and Swedish, but there is a translate button you can use.

-I’m the only staff member active on Twitter, and all my NBR related posts, which is most of them, will have the hashtag #NBRf.
+NBR has an account, but it is not overly active, largely as a result of the decline of the network from October 2022.
+I’m the only staff member with an account.
+All my NBR related posts, which is most of them, will have the hashtag #NBRf.
 The chairman of the NBR board, Fredrik Larsson, is also active.